YannickKae/Financial-Market-Regime-Classification/README.md

 Several ideas could be explored in further research:
 - The potential of model ensembling, such as generalized stacking, deserves further attention.
 Such an approach could combine the strengths of multiple models, thereby improving overall performance.
-- Our study relied on data from diversified baskets of asset classes.
+- My study relied on data from diversified baskets of asset classes.
 A more granular approach, focusing on individual markets and their unique dynamics, may yield stronger insights and predictions.
 - The performance of models specifically designed for time series problems, such as recurrent neural networks (RNNs), warrants investigation.
 - The class probabilities should be calibrated.